interbit/docs-interbit/examples/simple-platform/run.md

     export CONNECT_TO_PEERS="localhost:5025"
     ```

+1. Refer to the browser tab with the settings for the GitHub OAuth app we
+created, and copy values from GitHub and paste them into the
+`web-auth-endpoint.sh` file.
+Specifically:

+   1. Paste the `Client ID` value into the `GITHUB_CLIENT_ID` definition.

-1. Copy the values for the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` fields
+   1. Paste the `Client Secret` value into the `GITHUB_CLIENT_SECRET`
-from the GitHub OAuth app you just created (in the open browser tab).
-These
+definition.

-values are the same as in your `platform-deploy.sh` file.
+   These values are the same as in your `platform-deploy.sh` file.

 1. Copy the values for the `PUBLIC_KEY` and `PRIVATE_KEY` fields from the
 `web-auth-endpoint-keys.json` file, and paste them into the respective fields